-The National Federation of Filipino American Associations (NaFFAA) is seeking interns for its Spring 2021 Internship Program in partnership with the Office of Assemblymember Brian Barnwell in the State of New York.
+The National Federation of Filipino American Associations (NaFFAA) is seeking interns for its Run for Office Program in partnership with Civic Leadership USA (CLUSA).

 Start and end dates are flexible.
 Applications are accepted year-round and those who can commit at least 10 hours a week will be prioritized.
 Interns will be entirely remote and will receive a monthly stipend.